YourBoyRory/fireplace/README.md

+# Thermal Torture Test

+## Overview
-Runs Prime Generaterator on the CPU and Hashing algorithms on the GPU to generate as much heat as possible
+This program runs **Prime Generation** on the CPU and **Hashing Algorithms** on the GPU to generate as much heat as possible.

-I made this because I was cold, but I guess you could use this for themral testings.
+I made this because I was cold, but I guess you could use this for thermal testing.

+## Usage
+- **Launch**: Run the program.
+- **Profit?**: PC gets warm!
+- **Hot Enought?**: Press Esc or Close the program

+## Command Line Arguments

---fullscreen will launch the fireplace movie in fullscreen but you can press f11 to fullscreen as well
+    --fullscreen    - Launch the fireplace movie in fullscreen, but you can press F11 to fullscreen as well.

-Esc or pressing thr x will stop torturing your pc